wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-1-13-changelog.md

 - Added Scum's Corner Load Wheel.
 - Added Simple Loadwheels.
 - Removed Bad Mothafucka.
-- Added installation instructions for Supplemental Addon Crafting.
+- Added installation instructions for Supplemental Ammo Crafting.
 - Moved the Recommended Difficulty Notice to the top of Gameplay page.
 - Updated the FOMOD instructions for FPGE to actually be helpful.
 - Fixed RTC's FOMOD.